natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 '''Teamwork'''

-Striker excels at holding chokepoints, so just give the enemy something to think about by firing 1-2 missiles at the corner of their cover, then use their confusion or doubt to get closer and think of a way to launch missiles straight into them, then blow them up.
+Striker excels at holding chokepoints, so just give the enemy something to think about by firing 1-2 missiles at the corner of their cover, then use their confusion or doubt to get closer and think of a way to launch missiles straight into them, as they are now potentially defenceless, then blow them up.

 If they try something as rushing without a smokescreen, show no mercy and fire all launchers at will, until they are disabled or destroyed.

-Having a scouting light tank working with the team to actually mark the enemy through walls and smokes is great, as you don't need to guess where your opponents are.
+Having a scouting light tank working with the team to actually mark the enemy through walls and smokes is great, as you don't need to guess where your opponents are and can just fire at them by using sniper mode.
 Having someone to draw attention from the Striker, like a [[Chieftain (Family)|Chieftain]] tank, is even better, as nobody normally prioritizes the bland Striker, especially if next to a bunch of scarier, fearsome teammates.
 Avoid using them as a shield at 9.3+, as APFSDS which can go through multiple tanks is used there very often; if not always.

-In case the situation is such that the Striker must hurriedly capture the point or protect allies immediately, the Striker can try to crash into something with its back to negate the dead zone.
-If there are no suitable objects, use a hill or retreat far enough for missiles to hit.
+In case the situation is such that the Striker must protect itself or allies against a tank rush, the carrier can be crashed into something with its back to negate the dead zone almost entirely.
+If there are no suitable objects, use a hill or retreat far enough for missiles to hit before targets can get into ramming range.

 When choosing a sniping point, aim for certain criteria to be flexible if trying to make a difference:

 * Can this help at holding control point from here?
 Can the Striker destroy the enemy before they can run away?
 * Is it fortified to a point it's impossible to take out the Striker without heavy enemy losses or air support?
+Can it fire without exposing itself to avoid being hit by normal explosives?
 * Can the Striker control more than one direction from here?
 If not, is this the only really important capture point on the map?
-* Is there any kind of backward incline or climbable rock, that you can use to fight back at close range?
 * (In RB) Can the Striker rearm fast there?
 * (In AB) Is retreat possible, or enemy snipers will lock down the position completely soon after your arrival?

 <br>
 <gallery mode="packed-hover" heights="200">
 File:Striker ChokePoint Mozdok.jpg|A Mozdok defensive point.
-Note that the Striker can control the entire front-line and can decimate anyone on B point.
-There is not much enemy team can do about it, but attempt to flank the Striker.
+Note that the Striker can observe the popular sniping point and can decimate anyone on B point.
+There is not much enemy team can do about it, but attempt to flank the Striker, which will be obvious.
 The Striker can also pop smoke and escape to B, in case it is flanked, air support incoming, or in the need to rearm.
 </gallery>
 '''Positioning'''